bluemelov1/KomplRechnernetze/szenario2/README.md

 ## Setup

-* A server and a client are set up in the same network.
+* A server and a client (VMs) are set up in the same network.
 * Wireguard is configured and enabled on both devices.
 * Wireshark is installed on the analysis device(Host).